Stay-Hack06/git-pair-exercise-2/readme.md

 A. Cow tongue, and it was VERY chewy.

 8. What is the strangest food you've tried?
 You've got me curious.
+A. Love Lengua!
+Escargot, Foie Gras, Alligator, Camel, Meal Worms

+9. What is your guilty pleasure show or movie?